 Dogs may sometimes consume things that are not food out of curiosity.
 This behavior can lead to intestinal blockages as they attempt to pass the object through their digestive tract.
 Since the object isn’t food, it can’t be digested and may become lodged in the intestines.

 When the intestines are blocked, food can’t pass through, and the dog will start to throw their food back up.
 The nausea may continue after their stomach is empty since the object may not dislodge from the intestines and be expelled during vomiting.
 This may cause vomiting on an empty stomach.

 8. Food Allergies

-The most common food allergies in dogs are chicken, beef, dairy, eggs, and corn.
+Dogs’ most common food allergies are chicken, beef, dairy, eggs, and corn.
 Check your dog’s food to see if it contains any of these products that might be causing your dog to vomit excessively.

 Risks of Frequent Vomiting